 Heating elements are designed to operate in water.
-An element is Dry-Fired when power is applied to the element with inadequate or no water in the water heater.
-Dry-Firing an element raises the temperature on copper elements to a destructive point.
+The technical term used to describe a heating element when power is applied with inadequate or no water in the tank is “dry-fired.”
+Dry-firing an element raises the temperature on copper elements to a destructive point.

 The expected life of a dry-fired copper element will be reduced to a point that it may fail completely in 30 to 45 seconds, or it may last several months and fail at that point.
-Operating in water, the tubing temperature of the element will not exceed the temperature of the water by more than 2 degrees F.; however in a dry tank the tubing temperatures may reach 1900 to 2000 degrees F.
+Operating in water, the tubing temperature of the element will not exceed the temperature of the water by more than 2 degrees Fahrenheit.; however, in a dry tank, the tubing temperatures may reach 1900 to 2000 degrees Fahrenheit.